logscape/Logscape/README.md

 * JDK 8 or above
 * [Ant build tool](http://ant.apache.org/)

-Then build from source by follow these steps
+Then build from source by following these steps
 * Navigate to your checkout directory
 * Navigate to the master folder `/LogScape/master`
 * Execute `ant clean dist`

-On a succesful build this will generate -
+On a successful build, this will generate -
 * Distributable zip located in `/Logscape/master/dist`
 * Expanded build located in `Logscape/master/build`